Filippo-Venturini/asmd23-public-models/README.md

 - `gamma`: which control the weight of the rewards received in the future.
 - `alpha`: which regulate the importance of the knowledge already aquired compared to the new one.
 - `epsilon`: that is the exploration factor, a large epsilon correspond to a more exploratory policy.
+- `episodes`: the number of iterations used for train the agent.
-- `grid size`: the size of the "map" that will make the learning more difficult.
+- `grid size`: the size of the "map" that will make the learning more easy or difficult.

 Here we can notice the policy learned with a balanced configuration of parameters such as: